dmwm/CMSKubernetes/kubernetes/rucio/README.md

 # Get a client running and connect to your server

 It can be easiest just to create another container with a client installed to connect to your new server.
 There is a client YAML file that can also be installed into your newly formed kubernetes cluster.
+Find the client name below from the output of `kubectl get pods`

     kubectl create -f rucio-client.yaml
     kubectl exec -it client-6c4466d746-gwl9g /bin/bash

 And then in your client container, setup a proxy or use user/password etc. and

-    export RUCIO_ACCOUNT=ewv
-    rucio whoami
+    export RUCIO_ACCOUNT=[an account your identity maps to] rucio whoami

+From here you should be able to use any rucio command line commands you need to.